DeloitteDigitalUK/frontend-playbook/README.md

 ## What the Playbook is
 - a space to share our standards / gotchas for FED development and DevOps and facilitate discussions around it.
 - a document that is primarily aimed at our own developers, but is generic enough to be consumed by a wider audience.
-- principles and practices over specifics of tooling and implementation.
+- a place where we focus more on principles and practices over specifics of tooling and implementation.
 - a curated list of resources and links for recommended tools / boilerplates / libraries that meet our standards and can help us speed up development.

 ## What the playbook is not
-- Starter apps and boilerplates.
+- a collection of starter apps and boilerplates.
 We believe that a separate repo can help keep the code up-to-date and attract external contributors.
-- Learning catalogue.
+- a learning catalogue.
 [The Path of the Ninja](https://github.com/DeloitteDigitalUK/fed-path-of-the-ninja) should cover all of our FED learning recommendations.
-- Technology-specific advice better covered elsewhere, time-sensitive information, browser support, specs, comparissons, metrics.
+- a place for technology-specific advice better covered elsewhere, time-sensitive information, browser support, specs, comparissons, metrics.
 The source is likely to be more up-to-date, so we should point to external resources which are better maintained.

 ## Contributing